- Your IP: 18.104.22.168

 How to disable WebRTC in Safari on desktop

-There’s currently no way to completely disable WebRTC in Safari.
-Fortunately, Safari’s permissions model is stricter than those of most browsers.
-By default, no IP addresses are made available to websites except the one you use to connect.
+There’s no need to disable WebRTC in Safari.
+Safari’s permissions model is stricter than those of most browsers.
+By default, no IP addresses are made available to websites except the one you use to access the site.
 Therefore you shouldn’t need to take any additional action to prevent WebRTC leaks in Safari.
+Note, however, that if you grant any particular site permission to use audio or video capture, you might expose your IPs.

 How to disable WebRTC in Opera on desktop